assemblerflow/flowcraft/docs/dev/create_process.rst

 The process class will contain the information that assemblerflow will use to build the pipeline and assess potential conflicts/dependencies between process.
-This class should be created in the :mod:`assemblerflow.generator.process` module and inherit from the :class:`~assemblerflow.generator.process.Process` base class::
+This class should be created in one the category files in the :mod:`assemblerflow.generator.components` module (e.g.: ``assembly.py``).
+If the new component does not fit in any of the existing categories, create a new one that imports :mod:`assemblerflow.generator.process.Process` and add your new class.
+This class should inherit from the :class:`~assemblerflow.generator.process.Process` base class::